 We get cabbage quite often in the CSA, and I didn’t used to be a cabbage person.
 I never understood why folks wanted cabbage instead of lettuce on their fish tacos.
 I don’t like coleslaw.
 I don’t like cooked cabbage – blech!
+Limey Cabbage is pretty much the only way I really like to eat cabbage.
 Now, this is where Hubby and I differ.
 He loves cabbage.
 He’ll eat it raw, he’ll eat it steamed.
 He told me once that he almost ate the cabbage from our CSA share on the way home from picking it up, like an apple.
 The only thing that stopped him was the fact that he needed to take a photo for this blog.
 One day, in a huge display of matrimonial support, I will actually prepare corned beef and cabbage for him.
 Then he will die of shock and surprise.
 But he will have died happy.

 The thing about how much Hubby loves the cabbage is this: unless I’ve told him that he has to fend for himself for a meal, he won’t think of making anything.
 And even if I’ve told him he needs to feed himself, it’s far more likely to be cereal than anything that requires preparation.
 Even the day that he was tempted to eat the cabbage on the way home, he then put it into the refrigerator and forgot about it until I pulled it out to make this recipe.

-So I’ve had to figure out how to use cabbage in a way that I’ll actually eat it.
+So this Limey Cabbage recipe is what I’ve found to use cabbage in a way that I’ll actually eat it.
 One day, I came across this recipe on Epicurious, and I’ve developed it into the wonder you see below.
 Enjoy!

 - cabbage – this can be red, green, Chinese, whatever you want (or happen to have on hand).